nsigustavo/groselha/README.rst

 Built-in Functions and variables
 ================================

-Javascript expressions have the same built-ins as Javascrit-based Scripts with a few additions.
+Groselha expressions have the same built-ins as Javascrit-based Scripts with a few additions.

-These standard Javascript built-ins are available:
+These standard Groselha built-ins are available:

     * window        - The window object represents an open window in a browser.
     * document      -